edgedb/edgedb/docs/intro/quickstart/setup/fastapi.rst

 .. edb:split-section::

   Fun!
-You will create a proper data model for the application in the next step, but for now, take a look around the project you've just created.
-Most of the project files will be familiar if you've worked with Next.js before.
+You will create a proper data model for the application in the next step, but for now, take a look around the project we have.
 Here are the files that integrate |Gel|:

   - ``gel.toml``: The configuration file for the |Gel| project instance.
-Notice that we have a ``hooks.migration.apply.after`` hook that will run ``npx @gel/generate edgeql-js`` after migrations are applied.
-This will generate the query builder code that you'll use to interact with the database.
+Notice that we have a ``hooks.migration.apply.after`` hook that will run ``uvx gel-py`` after migrations are applied.
+This will run the code generator that you will use later to get fully type-safe queries you can run from your FastAPI backend.
 More details on that to come!
   - ``dbschema/``: This directory contains the schema for the database, and later supporting files like migrations, and generated code.
   - :dotgel:`dbschema/default`: The default schema file that you'll use to define your data model.
 It is empty for now, but you'll add your data model to this file in the next step.
-  - ``lib/gel.ts``: A utility module that exports the |Gel| client, which you'll use to interact with the database.

   .. tabs::